February 17, 2019 388

-Energizing when personal characteristic, life-path circumstances, and/or environmental conditions are either pushing or pulling individual toward entrepreneurship, such individuals are still unlikely to take action unless another element is present, and they must perceive entrepreneurship as both desirable and feasible.
+Energizing when personal characteristics, life-path circumstances, and/or environmental conditions are either pushing or pulling individuals toward entrepreneurship, such individuals are still unlikely to take action unless another element is present, and they must perceive entrepreneurship as both desirable and feasible.

 Some factors that influence desirability are related to the personal characteristics mentioned earlier, such as family members who have owned their own business and/or who encourage independence.

-Even with perceived desirability, would be entrepreneurs must also make an assessment of the feasibility of creating a new enterprise, while personal characteristics and life-path, environmental conditions are an important aspect of feasibility assessment.
+Even with perceived desirability, would-be entrepreneurs must also assess the feasibility of creating a new enterprise, while personal characteristics and life-path, environmental conditions are an important aspect of feasibility assessment.

 Conclusively, the factors influencing entrepreneurship which we explained in this article are not exhaustive but varied.